arkitoure/PGP/0040_council_incentive_emissions.md

 ## Token Distribution Schedule for Different Month Lengths

-To ensure an even distribution of 3000 PHY tokens monthly to each of 8 members while minimizing liquidity impact, we adjust the distribution schedule based on the month's length.
+To ensure an even distribution of 3000 PHY tokens monthly to each of 8 members while minimising liquidity impact, we adjust the distribution schedule based on the month's length.
 This document outlines the formula and specific adjustments required for months with 30, 31, 28 days, and February in a leap year.

 ## Distribution Formula